 Children under 5 years old cannot be enrolled into a state school.
 No person who has turned 14 in any year can continue in a Primary or Intermediate school or any class below Year 9 in the next year.

 a.
-A factor for the Admissions committee for admission to the KDEC School will be students who require adaptation of and access to the New Zealand Curriculum from a Deaf context.
+A factor for the Enrolment committee for admission to the KDEC School will be students who require adaptation of and access to the New Zealand Curriculum from a Deaf context.

 b.
 The existing learning groups of students and the availability of placements within provisions will be considered in all admission decisions.